 The History of Fringe

-DrillMasterColor Guard/Color Team, Instructional Leave a Comment
+DrillMasterColor Guard/Color Team, Instructional 2 Comments

 Theories abound about the flag, the fringe, the finial, and even the direction the flag is displayed.
-It’s a but ridiculous.
+It’s a bit ridiculous.
 Having said that, there may be some tiny bit of truth to admiralty law being represented by fringe, maybe.
 Still, knowledge of history is going to be our friend and help us understand what fantasy is and what is truth.
 Let’s start here.

 In the Beginning…

-Fringe originated as a way of preventing a cut piece of fabric from unraveling when a hemming was not used.
+Fringe originated as a way of preventing a cut piece of fabric from unraveling when a hem was not used.
 It is believed that fringe was first used in Mesopotamia over 3000 years ago.
 Several strands of weft (horizontal) threads would be removed, and the remaining warp (vertical) threads would be twisted or braided together to prevent unraveling and vice-versa.

 In Native American cultures fringe was used on outer wear for both decorative and practical purposes.
 In the rain the fringe on the clothing directed water away from the wearer.
 This was adopted by early American settlers and became an integral part of the “wild west”.